How to tell the difference between

 New York Counterfeit: this commonly encountered forgery was printed from an electrotype plate by J. Walter Scott for use in the Scott albums in the early 1900s or possibly even the late 1800s.
 The master die was photographically reproduced from a print from the ten-cent altered plate (subject of another treatise) and the value in the tablet changed from "TEN" back to "FIVE".
 The first thing that jumps out at me personally is always the odd cloudy greenish-blue aqua color, which is nothing like an genuine stamp (far right stamp above).
 There is NO genuine shade like this.
 The next most obvious and decisive difference between the counterfeit and the original is the shorter crossbars on the "F" and the "E" of "FIVE" in the value at the bottom.
 When you compare them to the genuine Richmond print to the left, you will notice that they are always significantly shorter than the originals.
 Other things to notice are the lack of detail in the eye (very little white area) and generally lack of clarity and definition.
 The outer frame line is also thicker than on the originals.
 There are some other minor differences, but those presented here are more than enough for you to correctly determined genuine from counterfeit.

-Philadelphia or Ward Private Printing: Printed in blue and black from a complete plate of 400 that was on board the captured blockade runner Bermuda.
+Philadelphia or Ward Private Printings: Printed in blue and black from a complete plate of 400 that was on board the captured blockade runner Bermuda.
 Prints were made by the Franklin Institute in Philadelphia in 1954 by Philip Ward.
 The sheets are ungummed.
 The stamp has a flat appearance and is dull and lifeless.
 Sometimes they are backstamped as well.
 The outer frame line is slighter thicker than on the genuine and the letters are not as thick.
 On some examples, Davis’ hair blends into the background.
 The original printing plate was sold by the Franklin Institute to the Smithsonian National Postal Museum in April 2011 and is on display in the William Gross Gallery.
+The non-specialist is likely to have a difficult time with these, particularly in the blue shade.

 Springfield and Swiss Facsimiles: This commonly encountered counterfeits are often on newsprint-quality paper and some are handstamped "facsimile" on the back.
 The facsimile is 1 mm narrower than the genuine stamp.
 They were "issued" by Tatham Stamp Co. of Springfield, Massachusetts in 1934 to the collective horror of the philatelic community.
 They were copied without permission from copyrighted pen and ink drawings made in 1919 by August Dietz, Sr. Seasoned students know them at a glance.
 Sometimes they have the old Scott numbers printed on the back, e.g., 205, 206, etc. They are seen literally daily on eBay, sometimes described as such and sometimes not.
 There are also other similar facsimiles of Swiss origin which are very similar but have the modern numbering system on the backs, e.g., 1, 2, 3, etc.